AdobeDocs/platform-learn.en/help/tutorial-website-implementation/target.md

 **To validate the pageName request parameter**

-1. Reload the Luma site, making sure it is mapped to your own tags property
+1. Reload the Luma site, making sure it is mapped to your own tag property
 1. Open your browser's developer tools
 1. Click on the Network tab
 1. Filter the requests to `tt.omtrdc` (or your CNAME'd domain for Target requests)